 Maytag Dryer Not Heating: Bravos and Centennial Platform Diagnostic Guide

 The Maytag Bravos and Centennial platform dryers are Whirlpool-built machines with the Maytag badge.
-Most of the parts are interchangeable with Whirlpool and Kenmore models, which is why techs sometimes treat them as identical machines.
-They're close — but not identical.
-The differences are exactly what cause confusion on service calls.
+Nearly all the heat-management parts are interchangeable with Whirlpool and Kenmore models, which is why techs treat them as members of the same family.
+They are — and that's good news on a no-heat call, because the diagnostic sequence and the part numbers are the ones you already know.

-If you're working a general dryer-not-heating call without platform-specific knowledge, the dryer not heating guide covers the full diagnostic tree.
-This guide focuses specifically on what's different — and what causes problems — on the Bravos and Centennial platform.
+If you're working a general dryer-not-heating call, the dryer not heating guide covers the full diagnostic tree.
+This guide focuses on the Bravos and Centennial part numbers and access points so you can carry the right parts and open the right panel the first time.

 Identifying Your Maytag Platform